|© 1993 - 2019 captainjohn.org

 of them will be coin operated.
 Only a very few will be free.
 So, you will need laundry soap & dryer sheets and lots of quarters.

 Nice, clean, safe Bathrooms/Showers:

-boats, fact is, most of us will wait to use the Showers at a Marina.
+fact is, most of us will wait to use the Showers at a Marina.
 Why?
-Because unlike your boat, a Marina will have unlimited hot water, and
+Because unlike your boat, a Marina will have unlimited hot water, and nothing

-nothing beats feeling clean than a long hot shower.
-So, in fact, that “all in one tiny head/shower combo on your otherwise perfect boat, may not be
+beats feeling clean than a long hot shower.
+So, in fact, that “all in one tiny head/shower combo on your otherwise perfect boat, may not be such a

 This is a big one.
 We always select marinas with restaurants and interesting sights to see and things to do within walking distance over those that